Emiliano Alfaro: Return to Liverpool and retirement

 After joining his boyhood club Liverpool in July 2019, injuries regularly kept Alfaro out of action.
 He played 12 matches during the final stint for the club and scored a goal in 5–0 Copa Sudamericana win against Llaneros.
 On 21 March 2021, he announced retirement from professional football.

+Managerial career

+After retiring, Alfaro worked as a youth coordinator at his last club Liverpool, before being named first team manager on 21 December 2023, replacing Jorge Bava.
+He left the club by mutual consent on 6 October 2024.